 With so much hoppening at Universal Studios Florida and Universal's Islands of Adventure during the holidays, you may be wondering, "Which ticket should I get?"
 We're very big fans of the Park-to-Park option.
 With the two parks so close together, it's easy to hop back and forth.
 The Park-to-Park option offers maximum flexibility to enjoy it all.
 And it's the only way to experience the Hogwarts Express.
 So if you want to experience Christmas in the Wizarding World at Hogsmeade and then hop right over to extend the merry in Diagon Alley, you'll need the Park-to-Park ticket.

 If you need some palm trees and sun with your Christmas vacation, you'll need to find it poolside this season.
 Universal's Volcano Bay water theme park is usually open in the winter.
 However, this year it will begin a seasonal closure on Nov.
 2 with a planned reopening on or before March 1.
-Don't let the time of year trick you ... it's still plenty warm in sunny Florida (especially for you snowbirds) and the water is heated.
+Don't let the time of year trick you.
+It's still plenty warm in sunny Florida (especially for you snowbirds) and the hotel pools are heated.
 (Check out all of our discount Universal Orlando ticket options, and don't froget, we offer discounts on the Universal Orlando hotels too!)

-Ready for the Universal Studios Christmas events this holiday season?
+Ready for Christmas at Universal Orlando Resort this holiday season?
 Pick the best dates to visit using our Orlando Crowd Calendar.
 Check out our Orlando planning timeline for a stress-free family vacation during the holidays at Universal Orlando Resort and other destinations.
 And be sure to add Universal Express Passes onto your tickets to skip the lines!